Dasharo/docs/docs/unified/novacustom/features.md

 ## Battery charge management

-NovaCustom laptops equipped with Dasharo firmware provide several battery management mechanisms to optimize user experience and further prolong the battery's lifespan.
+NovaCustom laptops equipped with Dasharo firmware provide several battery management mechanisms to optimize the user experience and prolong the battery's lifespan.

 ### Low battery boot prevention

 To prevent corruption of the bootloader, which may occur due to a sudden power loss during the OS boot process, booting the OS is blocked when the battery level is below 5%.
-When trying to boot the OS with the battery level below the defined threshold, following message will be displayed on screen:
+When trying to boot the OS with the battery level below the defined threshold, the following message will be shown on the screen:

 ![boot_block_popup](../../images/battery_block_popup.jpg)

 ### Disconnected battery warning

-When the firmware encounters problems with detecting the battery, following message will appear suggesting checking the physical connection between the battery and mainboard:
+When the firmware encounters problems with detecting the battery, the following message will appear suggesting checking the physical connection between the battery and mainboard: